senorperro/jekyll-now/_posts/2017-6-21-Vulnhub-Kioptrix-1.md

 The Kioptrix challenges are targeted towards folks trying to get an idea of what gaining administrative privileges to a single machine is like in a safe environment while also not losing their sanity in the process.
 You can find the VMs download link and other information on vulnhub's [Kioptrix Level 1 page](https://www.vulnhub.com/entry/kioptrix-level-1-1,22/).

-<font style="color:red" size="2">SPOILERS AHEAD.
+<font style="color:red" style="bold" size="+2">SPOILERS AHEAD.
 IF YOU DON'T WANT THE ANSWER TO THIS CHALLENEGE SPOILED FOR YOU, DO NOT CONTINUE.</font>

 Once you've downloaded, configured and deployed the Kioptrix image on your prefered virtualization software, you can find its assigned IP address using Nmap's ping sweep flag: __nmap -sP 192.168.1.0/24__ <span style="color:red">(remember to use the IP address that belongs to your subnetwork)</span>